SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 * **OneDrive**
 * **Inactive workspaces**

-Each of these numbers is drillable, and, once clicked, opens the Sites Overview screen filtered to show appropriate data.
+Each of these numbers is drillable and, once clicked, opens the Sites Overview screen filtered to show appropriate data.

 ![Inventory tile](../.gitbook/assets/explore-dashboard-inventory-tile.png)